nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 ..

 The boards that you can plug into these slots are shown below.
 The debug board can be used for programming the device (and powering it).
-The bypass boards are meant for testing.
+The bypass boards are needed to make the device work when the debug board is not used.
-Their purpose is to close the circuits, which allows the device to be powered.
+Their purpose is to close the circuits, which allows the device to be powered, for example during :ref:`nrf_desktop_testing_steps`.

 .. tabs::